invenia/blog/_posts/JuliaLangFeatures.md

 ### ☑️✅ Answer: Traits

- - Traits let you mark types as having particular properties
+ - Traits let you mark types as having particular properties.
- - In julia, in particular, you can dispatch on these traits
+ - In julia, in particular, you can dispatch on these traits.
- - Often they will compile out of existance (due to static dispatch, during specialization.)
+ - Often they will compile out of existance (due to static dispatch, during specialization.).

 ⚠️ Do note that at some point you do have to document what properties a trait requires
 (e.g. what methods must be implemented).